A groundwater survey is the equivalent to drilling a test well but faster, more cost effective and less damaging to your property.

 Fracture Trace Analysis Brochure

 What is a groundwater survey?
-A groundwater survey is an exploration effort aimed at determining the groundwater potential of an area or property.
-This is used for locating a specific site for drilling a new water well.
+A groundwater survey is an exploration effort aimed at determining the groundwater potential of an area or specific property.
+Groundwater surveys are used for locating a specific location for drilling a new water well.
 This effort can start with identifying the local geology, history of drilling in the area and viewing aerial and satellite photos of the area for fractures.
-Once this information is pulled together and analyzed the next step is to move towards an in-the-field geophysical survey.
+Once this information is pulled together and analyzed the next step is to move towards an in-the-field groundwater survey.